A 10 Days In Italy Itinerary

-Before diving into the itinerary be sure to check out the Helpful Tips section to get you prepared for your trip to Italy.
+Before diving into the itinerary be sure to check out the Italy Helpful Tips section to get you prepared for your trip to the country.
 If you plan to stay longer in the country you can also check out the 2 Week Italy Itinerary I put together that builds off of this one.

 Two important notes before diving in:

 1) I have set up the itinerary to leave early in the morning when going from one city to the next.
 You can keep it as is, or you can also easily take a later evening train the night prior to avoid the early wakeup.
 Whatever travel style works for you!

 2) The itinerary is set up so you fly into Venice, before taking trains south throughout the country and ultimately departing from Naples (the closest major city near the Amalfi Coast.
 If Naples does not work for your departure, you can also check out flights leaving from Rome.